So, what is Open Enrollment?

 How can I get help with Open Enrollment?

-Walk-in consultations will be available in the Human Resources Department on Tuesdays, Thursdays, and Fridays from 1-4pm (COB McIntire, Room 125)
+Walk-in consultations will be available in the Human Resources Department on Monday through Friday from 10am-2pm (COB McIntire, Room 125)

 Want to learn more about your options?

 Plan summaries are available for download on both the Medical and Dental webpages.
 You'll find them under the "Documents" section.